 - Involving Parents in their Children’s Learning

 QTS assessment is via a portfolio of evidence, gathered across the year.

-Trainees working towards a PGCE undertake a series of three academic assignments, worth 20 credits each, throughout the year.
-These assignments are based on trainees’ developing teaching practice and trainees are often able to base their assignments on information gathered for their QTS portfolio.
+Trainees working towards the PGCE undertake a series of three assignments, each worth 20 credits.
 The PGCE is accredited by Birmingham City University who provide two days of teaching and a tutorial day for each assignment.

 The interview process seeks to ascertain the strength of the applicant’s skill set and depth of understanding of the role and responsibilities of a teacher.

 The interview would normally be conducted at Pen Green Nursery School or one of our Partnership Schools.
 However, due to the current situation, we are facilitating our interviews online and have adapted some of the component parts of the day accordingly.

 - Deliver a 2 - 5 minute presentation

 - Participate in a discussion on school-based scenarios

 - Carry out a teaching and learning activity

 - Undertake a short written task reflecting on the teaching activity